 (e).
 Crashing: while plane crashes are extremely rare, the predominance of airplane crashes are more likely to happen in the areas very close to the take-off and landing runways.
 Crashes are of course very often catastrophic and can heavily damage structures, vehicles, objects, and people.

 (f).
 Development Restrictions: if a property owner is intending to build a multi-storey structure or one that could otherwise potentially affect a pilot’s visibility, there will be restrictive covenants on title that outline very clear restrictions as to what height, etc. of developments are permissible.

 Now that some major risks and drawbacks of buying near an International Airport are established, the next question is how should a prospective Buyer protect themselves from unacceptable risk levels?
-My advice: first analyze the air traffic patterns and any proposed changes to flying routes; consult a risk management specialist to quantify, calculate, and analyze the overall risk levels; consult reputable insurance companies for policy quotations to ensure continuous coverage if an event should occur; and consult a reputable lawyer for any legal advice on these various matters.
+Kelly Grant's advice: first analyze the air traffic patterns and any proposed changes to flying routes; consult a risk management specialist to quantify, calculate, and analyze the overall risk levels; consult reputable insurance companies for policy quotations to ensure continuous coverage if an event should occur; and consult a reputable lawyer for any legal advice on these various matters.